Skip to main content

 They happen because the tool makes a suggestion, the name looks familiar, and the sender is trying to keep moving.

-That's why this is better treated as a workflow design problem than a carelessness problem.
+That is why this is a workflow design problem as much as a training problem.

 Warnings Only Work When the System Helps